TheBeachLab/myComputing/doc/audio.md

 - It will check first user level `~/.config/pulse`
 - System wide `/etc/pulse/`

+### Output audio through HDMI port

+In the configuration tab of pavucontrol select the appropiate profile you wish.

 ### Rename Pulseaudio sinks and sources

 You might want to install the AUR package `pamac` to identify the DEVICE or just look it up with `pacmd list-sinks` and `pacmd list-sources`.
 Then rename a sink with: